SanthoshReddy-5/BlinkitFrontendClone/README.md

 # Blinkit Clone - Frontend

-This project is a frontend-only clone of **Blinkit**, a popular grocery delivery platform, created using **HTML** and **CSS**.
+This project is a only frontend clone of **Blinkit**, a popular grocery delivery platform, created using **HTML** and **CSS**.
 It focuses on replicating the visual design, layout, and responsiveness of the Blinkit website.

 ---